Ziang-Lu/Design-Patterns/3-Structural Patterns/7-Facade Pattern/Facade Pattern.md

 ## Applicability:

-* When a <u>system is very complex or difficult to understand</u> because the <u>system has a large number of sub-components</u> or because its source code is unavailable.
+* When a system is very complex or difficult to understand because the system has a large number of sub-components or because its source code is unavailable.

-* When the <u>client that access a complex subsystem directly refer to many different objects having different interfaces (tight coupling)</u>, which makes the client hard to implement, change, test and reuse
+* When the client that access a complex subsystem directly refer to many different objects having different interfaces (tight coupling), which makes the client hard to implement, change, test and reuse

   => The client's dependency on the sub-components should be minimized.